TimPietrusky/atelier/docs/conventions.md

 - Zustand `set()` must return new object references (immutable updates) to trigger subscribers; avoid direct mutation.
 - Seed default workflows on the client only (avoid SSR hydration mismatch).
 - **Media assets (images/videos)**:
-  - All images/videos stored in the `assets` table (Dexie) with unique IDs
+  - All images/videos stored in the `assets` table (Dexie) with unique IDs as **single source of truth**
   - Workflows store only `AssetRef` (references by ID), never full image data
   - `AssetManager` (`lib/store/asset-manager.ts`) handles all asset operations
-  - Assets stored in KV store: `asset_data_{assetId}` → full asset data
+  - Assets table schema: `{ id, kind, type, data (base64), mime, bytes, metadata, createdAt }`
   - Workflow JSON stays tiny (~1KB instead of 500KB+)
-  - Enables asset browsing, deduplication, and orphan cleanup
+  - Enables efficient filtering/sorting via Dexie indexes (createdAt, etc.)
+  - **NO KV duplication**: Assets are ONLY in the `assets` table, NOT in KV store (migrated in DB v2)
   - **NO legacy support**: `data` field is ONLY for text results; images MUST use `assetRef`
+  - **Usage detection**: Assets are "in use" ONLY if in `config.uploadedAssetRef`; NOT if in result/resultHistory (those are just outputs)
+  - **Asset deletion**: When an asset is deleted, ALL references are automatically removed from result histories across all workflows
 - **Result history management**:
   - Each result in `resultHistory` has a unique `id` (auto-generated as `${Date.now()}-${random}`).
   - Use `removeFromResultHistory(workflowId, nodeId, resultId)` to delete specific results by ID (race-condition safe).